A New Approach to General Education and Integrative Learning at City University of Hong Kong

 The first step in designing the new curriculum was developing specific learning goals for all undergraduates at the university, says Janel Curry, provost of Gordon College and a general education Fulbright scholar who spent two semesters at City U. Those learning outcomes reflect the broad goals of the regional reforms: all graduates from should be able to “reflect on the ethical and social responsibilities required of professional citizens in a global society; apply multidisciplinary critical thinking skills to solve problems and create new ideas; generate a positive and flexible approach to lifelong learning and employability; apply effective communication, language, numerical, and IT skills to a variety of professional setting; [and] relate cultural awareness to collaborate effectively in a broad range of teamwork situations.”

 Based on these outcomes, Cheng says, courses were “modified to shape students’ attitudes to help them realize they can make original contributions in their field of study; enhance students’ ability to imagine and create in their chosen field, or provide opportunities for demonstrating students’ creation of new knowledge or innovation.”
 The general education program requires thirty credits, mostly taken during a student’s first year.
-In addition to six credits of English (the language of instruction at City U), students must take three credits of Chinese civilization and at least three credits from each of three areas of arts and humanities, science and technology, and another cluster titled “Study of Societies, Social and Business Organizations.”
+In addition to six credits of English (the language of instruction at City U), students must take three credits of Chinese civilization and at least three credits from each of three areas: arts and humanities, science and technology, and a cluster titled “Study of Societies, Social and Business Organizations.”

 Pedagogy and University Culture

 “I think the learning outcomes forced a pedagogical change, and that’s been part of what’s been going on,” Curry says.
 “More emphasis on interdisciplinary teaching and learning has forced interaction across disciplines.”
-That’s a big challenge, she notes, given as there is little tradition of cross-departmental interaction at City U and the other Hong Kong universities.
+That’s a big challenge, she notes, given that there is little tradition of cross-departmental interaction at City U and the other Hong Kong universities.
 As an instructor in faculty workshops, Curry always co-taught with a partner so that “we not only covered the topic they wanted us to cover, but we also tried to model the pedagogy during the actual presentation.”
 In addition to ongoing faculty workshops with general education experts, City U offers faculty the opportunity to take “in-house sabbaticals” to work on teaching skills and course development.

 Still, financial incentives are needed to prioritize general education, Curry notes.
 “There’s been some recognition in the form of money allocated to departments for having someone teach general education courses.
 But in terms of tenure and promotion, that’s a more difficult one— that’s changing the culture in each department.”
-In light of this difficulty, City U recently launched a Performance-based Pay Review (PBPR) scheme that prioritizes teaching and links salary increases directly to the performance in the classroom.
+In light of this difficulty, City U recently launched a Performance-Based Pay Review (PBPR) scheme that prioritizes teaching and links salary increases directly to performance in the classroom.
 While requiring a great deal of effort for initial implementation by the campus, the PBPR scheme has helped align the efforts of staff members and their departments with City U’s strategic plans, Cheng says.

 Changing the assessment structure for courses has also gone a long way toward influencing classroom pedagogy, Curry says.
 “There’s a move to evaluate students differently—there are group projects, written assignments, some exams.
-That’s probably one of the ways things have changed dramatically is more assessment along the way in a classroom, as opposed to a single final project or exam—there’s really a push away from that,” she says, although many courses still require students to demonstrate proficiency through completion of a final project.
+That’s probably one of the ways things have changed dramatically is more assessment along the way in the classroom, as opposed to a single final project or exam—there’s really a push away from that,” she says, although many courses still require students to demonstrate proficiency through completion of a final project.
 “And that’s one of the factors that you can actually change,” Curry says.
 “It’s harder to change what happens in individual classrooms, but when you’re approving a general education class you can at least look at the kind of assessments and make sure there are a variety of assessments, and assessment across the semester rather than just at the end.”

 City University faces a number of challenges in implementing the new curriculum—including the logistical challenge of increasing its undergraduate population by a third as the university adds a fourth year to the curriculum.
 (Photo courtesy of City University of Hong Kong)